oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 libjpeg-turbo is a fork of the original IJG libjpeg which uses SIMD to accelerate baseline JPEG compression and decompression. libjpeg is a library that implements JPEG image encoding, decoding and transcoding.

-**URL**
+**More Information**

 http://sourceforge.net/projects/libjpeg-turbo/

 **Available Versions**::

+    2.0.0-GCCcore-7.3.0
+    2.0.5-GCCcore-10.2.0
+    2.0.6-GCCcore-10.3.0
     2.0.2-GCCcore-8.2.0
-    2.0.5-GCCcore-10.2.0
     2.0.4-GCCcore-9.3.0
     2.0.3-GCCcore-8.3.0
-    2.0.6-GCCcore-10.3.0
     2.0.6-GCCcore-11.2.0
-    2.0.0-GCCcore-7.3.0

 libmatheval